 OMS Manual and EPRP

-The Operation, Maintenance and Surveillance (OMS) Manual and the Emergency Preparedness and Response Plan (EPRP) for the Pinchi Lake Mine TSF were revised in 2017 (KCB 2017b) and a revision is currently in progress.
+The Operation, Maintenance and Surveillance (OMS) Manual and the Emergency Preparedness and Response Plan (EPRP) for the Pinchi Lake Mine TSF were revised in 2017 (KCB 2017b).
+Updates to these documents are in progress.

 Dam Safety Review